Lake sturgeon: Distribution and habitat

 This species occurs in the Mississippi River drainage basin south to Alabama and Mississippi and east to the French Broad River in western North Carolina.
-It occurs in the Great Lakes and the Detroit River, east down the St. Lawrence River to the limits of fresh water.
+It occurs in the Great Lakes, Lake Winnebago System, and the Detroit River, east down the St. Lawrence River to the limits of fresh water.
 In the west, it reaches Lake Winnipeg and the North Saskatchewan and South Saskatchewan Rivers.
 In the north, it is found in the Hudson Bay Lowland.
 In the east, the species lives in Lake Champlain and in some Vermont rivers, including the Winooski, Lamoille and Missisquoi rivers, and Otter Creek.
 This distribution makes sense in that all these areas were linked by the large lakes that formed as the glaciers retreated from North America at the end of the last ice age (e.g., Lake Agassiz, Lake Iroquois).

 These sturgeon often migrate in search of food or suitable spawning locations, or in response to seasonal environmental conditions.
 Juveniles typically inhabit pools greater than about 6 feet in depth, and adults typically live deep in large lakes.
 They are not often far from suitable spawning locations.
 The abundance of prey also plays a large factor in finding a suitable habitat.

 Life cycle

 Lake sturgeon have a very long lifespan.
-Males typically live for 55 years and females can live for 80 to 150 years.
+Validated ages from otoliths have shown individuals up to 68 years old.
+In a 2026 study, statistical models made predictions of lifespan from size data across recaptures from different populations in the Midwest.
+The models estimated that a 160 cm fork length male lake sturgeon may live for 87 to 215 years depending on population, and that a 180 cm fork length female may live for 90 to 248 years depending on population.
+However, only the Lake Winnebago population (modeled lifespan estimates of 97 to 103 years) was supported statistically, and more data is needed from the other populations.
+Nonetheless, some lake sturgeon lifespan estimates suggest they may be one of the longest-lived vertebrates, and therefore one of the longest-lived fish species alongside the Greenland shark and Rougheye rockfish, respectively.
 They grow quickly during a lengthy juvenile stage.